FabricMC/fabric/CONTRIBUTING.md

 ### Style guidelines

-These are less strict guildelines for the code style, but you should generally obey these:
+These are less strict guidelines for the code style, but you should generally obey these:

 - No redundant static access qualifiers.
   - For example if you call `ClassHere.staticThing()` inside of another method in `ClassHere`, you should avoid fully qualifying the static access to `staticThing()`.